JaberAlJ/sqli-cheat-sheet/README.md

 2. **Read [Detection](Cheat%20Sheets/Detection/README.md)** to learn how to identify vulnerable inputs safely without causing harm.
 3. **Move to [Exploitation](Cheat%20Sheets/Exploitation/README.md)** only in controlled, authorized environments to practice how payloads behave.
 4. **Refer to [Advanced](Cheat%20Sheets/Advanced/README.md)** to learn advanced topics.
-5. **Consult [Examples](Cheat%20Sheets/Examples/README.md)** for DBMS-specific quirks and realistic payloads you can practices with locally or on intentionally vulnerable labs.
+5. **Consult [Examples](Cheat%20Sheets/Examples/README.md)** for DBMS-specific quirks and realistic payloads you can practice with locally or on intentionally vulnerable labs.
-5. **Use [Tools](Cheat%20Sheets/Tools/README.md)** for automation and proof-of-concept testing — always aligned with your authorization.
+6. **Use [Tools](Cheat%20Sheets/Tools/README.md)** for automation and proof-of-concept testing — always aligned with your authorization.

 ---

 ## 🚀 Getting Started
 Browse the [📂 Cheat Sheets](./Cheat%20Sheets) folder and open any `.md` file to view commands.
-Each section is self-contained and focuses on a specific SQL topic.
+Each section is self-contained and focuses on a specific SQLi topic.

 ---